Notorious Women #4: the Austrian photographer Yvonne Oswald Books, postcards and more.

 The Südbahn Hotel project

 Between 2008 and 2014, the artist photographed places and houses in the region of the Salzkammergut for several magazines like Architectural Digest.
 It was then that Yvonne Oswald discovered the abandoned Südbahn Hotel.
-The amazing images the photographer shot there speak not only of the beauty of the Austrian hotel but also the greatness of the Fin de Siècle Vienna.
-In fact, the turn-of-the-century was a time of rich cultural exchange and social interaction between Christians and Jews, which lead to an explosion of artistic, scientific and intellectual productivity in Vienna 190o.
+The fantastic images the photographer shot there speak not only of the beauty of the Austrian hotel but also of the greatness of the Fin de Siècle Vienna.
+In fact, the turn of the century was a time of rich cultural exchange and social interaction between Christians and Jews, which led to an explosion of artistic, scientific and intellectual productivity in Vienna 190o.
 The Austro-Hungarian Empire greatly championed the rich, creative scenery and multi-ethnic society.
 But, sadly, this freedom of interaction was the first to be attacked during Nazi times.
 The impact of the Südbahn Hotel project was such that Yvonne Oswald was invited to be the curator for photography of the Salzkammergut 24, European Capital of Culture in 2024.